hpcslag/animation2d_split_helper/README.md

 ###Warning
 Recommend you to name file by number, so the file will be stable output.

-And you had better to resize image to consistent, because this tool will not help you to center images.
+And you had better to resize image to consistent, because this tool will not help you to set the image to center.

 ###Screenshot
 ![](http://i.imgur.com/4Chti5S.png)